messente/messente-api-python/docs/DeliveryReportApi.md

 omnimessage_id = 'omnimessage_id_example' # str | UUID of the Omnimessage to for which the delivery report is to be retrieved

 try:
-    # Retrieves the delivery report for the Omnimessage
+    # Retrieves the delivery report for the Omnimessage.
     api_response = api_instance.retrieve_delivery_report(omnimessage_id)
     pprint(api_response)
 except ApiException as e: